BB-301/c-fancy-string/README.md

     * [fancy_string_memory_tracking_multi_thread.c](examples/fancy_string_memory_tracking_multi_thread.c)
     * [fancy_string_memory_tracking_single_thread.c](examples/fancy_string_memory_tracking_single_thread.c)
   * The [test/main.c](./test/main.c) file also makes use of the feature to perform the integration test.
+* In a few instances throughout this project's documentation and the codebase, I use the term `callback` to refer to function signatures such as, for instance, `fancy_string_find_t`, as well as functions (conforming to such signatures) being passed as arguments to methods such as, for instance, `fancy_string_array_find_index`.
+I'm adding a note here about this, because I don't want to cause confusion with that term.
+In some contexts, the term `callback` is often used to refer to a function that will be executed after an asynchronous operation completes.
+In other contexts, however, the term is more generally simply used to refer to a function that gets passed as argument to another function (and which is expected to be called inside that function, when needed).
+In the context of this library, it is the second, more general definition that applies.

 ## How to install